-Ohhhh… There is nothing quite like a fresh out-of-the-oven bun!
+Ohhhh… There is nothing quite like a fresh out-of-the-oven bun or bread!
 I always love homemade buns.
 They are so fresh, flavorful and tasty… And it’s so fun to make them!

 Brioche is the classic French yeast bread made from eggs, butter, flour, and yeast and formed into a bun or a roll.
 It is one of my favorite yeasted breads, which has a rich butter flavor and soft, fluffy texture.
 If you have never made them before, I urge you to try it.
 I promise you will be satisfied with your end result!